DanielKneipp/aws-route53-global-dns/README.md

 After all has been deployed, you can already try to reach the service via `www.<DOMAIN-NAME>`, in my case, `www.service.dkneipp.com`.

 You should see `sa1-service`, or `eu1-service` depending on the region you are currently in 😉.
-And from a `dig` command we can also identify which region is responding to the request
+From a `dig` command we can also identify which region is responding to the request

 | Web UI                                 | DNS Resolution                  |
 |----------------------------------------|---------------------------------|